-Laser hair removal is often considered a better alternative to other hair removal methods since it is pain free and slows the hair growth.
+Laser hair removal is often considered a better alternative to other hair removal methods since it is painless and slows hair growth.
 However, others are unsure and don’t know if it really is the better option or not.
-With cosmetic treatment such as this it can be difficult to know whether society is building it up more than they should, or if it really is what’s cracked up to be.
+With cosmetic treatment such as this, it can be difficult to know whether society is building it up more than it should or if it really is what it’s cracked up to be.

-Of course the ultimate decision of whether or not the procedure is worth the money will depend on the person.
-Laser hair treatment is not right for everybody, some may love it while others hate it.
-Comparing the logistics, it is clear that laser hair removal is the better option but when it comes to people’s appearances and health a lot more factors need to be considered.
+Of course, the ultimate decision about whether or not the procedure is worth the money will depend on the person.
+Laser hair treatment is not right for everybody; some may love it while others hate it.
+Comparing the logistics, it is clear that laser hair removal is the better option, but when it comes to people’s appearances and health, a lot more factors need to be considered.

 If you still aren’t sold on the idea of getting laser hair removal, you may be wondering about the many myths floating around and if they’re true or not.

-Myth #1: Most people are not good candidates for laser hair removal.
-This is not true at all, as mentioned previously most people are good candidates for the treatment.
-The only hair that this treatment will not work on is blonde, grey, and white and with the advances in technology nearly all skin types are eligible for the treatment.
+Most people are not good candidates for laser hair removal.
+This is not true at all, as mentioned previously, most people are good candidates for the treatment.
+The only hair that this treatment will not work on is blonde, grey, and white, and with the advances in technology, nearly all skin types are eligible for the treatment.

-Myth #2: All the hair is going to grow back.
-After laser hair removal many people believe that their hair will grow back immediately and be exactly the way it was before.
-While others are quick to throw out their razors and waxing strips immediately after never wanting to look back.
+All the hair is going to grow back.
+After laser hair removal, many people believe that their hair will grow back immediately and be exactly the same as before.
+While others are quick to throw out their razors and waxing strips immediately after, never wanting to look back.
 The reality is somewhere in the middle.
-This treatment is considered semi-permanent, so while you will eventually have some hair grow back it will be easy to manage and will be much thinner.
+This treatment is considered semi-permanent, so while you will eventually have some hair grow back, it will be easy to manage and will be much thinner.

-Myth #3: Laser hair removal only requires a few treatments.
-This is not the case since the hair grows in stages and one treatment is not capable of damaging every single follicle without 4–8 treatments.
-The exact amount of treatments needed will vary depending on the person.
+Laser hair removal only requires a few treatments.
+This is not the case since the hair grows in stages, and one treatment is not capable of damaging every single follicle without 4–8 treatments.
+The exact number of treatments needed will vary depending on the person.

-Myth #4: Laser hair removal will damage your skin and cause cancer.
-While there is radiation emitted through the laser during the treatment, it is very small amounts and not even to cause cancer or anything other issues like that internally.
+Laser hair removal will damage your skin and cause cancer.
+While there is radiation emitted through the laser during the treatment, it is in very small amounts and not enough to cause cancer or anything else like that internally.
 It also doesn’t cause damage to the skin when it is performed properly.